clelidm/MinCompSpin_ExhaustiveSearch/README.md

 These two functions enumerate all possible partitions of a set using variantes of the algorithm E described in [D.E.
 Knuth, The Art of Computer Programming, Volume 4, Combinatorial Algorithms: Part 1 (Addison-Wesley Professional, 2011)].
 The algorithm efficiently generates all set partitions in Gray-code order.

+It is possible to print in a file the values of the log-Evidence for all the tested MCMs.
+For that change the value of the input variable `print_bool` to true (the defaut value is `false`).

 ### Encoding of MC-Spin Models:

 In this program, all the compared MC-spin models correspond to a partition of the basis operators.
 Once the dataset converted in this basis, an MC-spin model will be encoded on `m` digits, where .